 Downhill skiing and snowboarding:

 The Whispering Pines Ski Hill is a hidden gem ski retreat for the whole family.
-Enjoy their T-bars and a tow rope, a wide variety of terrain on the runs, a restaurant and chalet, and natural snow conditions that are typically excellent.
+Enjoy their conveyor, T-bars chair lifts and a tow rope, a wide variety of terrain on the runs, a restaurant and chalet, and natural snow conditions that are typically excellent.
 Spend an afternoon or a whole day.
 Open Friday to Sunday and holidays all season long.

-Grab a friend or two and pack up the ice auger, fishing rod, and a thermos or two of cocoa (make it Irish for extra warmth!) and head out to one of the region’s deep lakes for a morning of relaxation and camaraderie.
+Grab a friend or two and pack up the ice auger, fishing rod, and a thermos or two of cocoa (make it Irish for extra warmth!) and head out to one of the region’s lakes for a morning of relaxation and camaraderie.
 Grill up your catch with a Coleman grill for a delicious lunch on the ice.
 Or, if you plan for an evening trip on a clear night, enjoy dinner under the dazzling skyscape of stars and aurora borealis.
 Stocked lakes include Ole’s Lake, Running Lake*, Sulphur Lake*, and Stoney Lake* (a.k.a.
 Montagneuse Lake).
 (Psst… make sure you have your fishing license.) *Currently closed until further notice*

 Cross-Country Skiing and Snowshoeing: